 Calculate this figure in terms of both time and monetary costs.
 On average, how long do you, your supervisors or your coaches spend making training materials for each of your agents?
 How much time do you spend in 1:1s with each team member?
 And, how long do you spend reviewing and coaching on each agents’ interactions?

 [Learn More] Give agents more meaningful feedback with in-line training

 Then, factor in budget.
 How much money do your ops leaders delegate to training and coaching tools for your contact center?
 And, how often do they upgrade those tools?

-Looking at this metric gives you a window into how you’re progressing your agents to meet their personal goals and the goals of your contact center.
+Looking at this metric gives you a window into how you’re developing your agents to help them meet personal goals and the goals of your contact center.
 From what we’ve seen in the typical contact center, the time and budget dedicated to agent training is subpar, at best.

-How often are your agents passing off interactions to supervisors or managers?
+How often do your agents pass interactions to supervisors or managers?

 The agent could feel like they don’t have the knowledge needed to solve complex problems.
 Or, they could fear the pressure of missing efficiency metrics to work on a lengthy problem.
 Even worse, they may have reached the point of apathy.
-They simply don’t care enough anymore to try.
+They don’t care enough to even try.